petedavisdev/petedavis.dev/_notes/blog.md

 # Blog

 ## Hi
+ -
- - I'm currently writing about front-end development and UX.
+ - I'm a Frontcurrently writing about front-end development and UX.
 My current passion is creating JAMstack sites with VuePress.
  -
  -